ling-nyc/CCP-Discord/README.md

 # CCP-Discord
 A Discord bot written in PY with the Chinese "social credits" meme in mind.
-Keep in mind that this was made in under 25 minutes so it's incredibly low wuality.
+Keep in mind that this was made in under 25 minutes so it's incredibly low quality.

 ## A bot that will delete any messages involving the ccp, etc.